Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Accrued interest in accounting requires the use of adjusting entries to record the interest income or expense and the corresponding receivable or payable account.
 These entries are made at the end of the accounting period to ensure accurate financial reporting.

 Let’s consider a practical example to understand the accounting treatment of accrued interest.
-Suppose a company has borrowed $100,000 from a bank at an annual interest rate of 8%, and the interest is payable annually.
+Suppose a company has borrowed Rs.
+100,000 from a bank at an annual interest rate of 8%, and the interest is payable annually.
 The accounting period ends on December 31, and the interest payment is due on January 15 of the following year.

 To accurately reflect the interest incurred in the current accounting period, the company needs to record the accrued interest as an adjusting entry.
 This entry would involve debiting the interest expense account and crediting the accrued interest payable account.